redclover-appmanager/whatsapp-bubble/README.md

 2. Open `test.html` in your browser

-3. Make sure your App Manager backend is running and configured with the test website and app IDs
+3. Make sure your Koru backend is running and configured with the test website and app IDs

 ### Building